 For those groups needing more storage space than their 100GB home directory, we have large storage arrays (over 10,000 TB of space in total), and we will sell allocations on these large arrays.
 We build a new storage array about every 18 months, so if you are interested in purchasing an allocation on our next storage build, please email us at email@example.com.
 We have additional information, include current charges for storage at https://jhpce.jhu.edu/policies/current-storage-offerings/

-In addition to these long-term storage offerings, there are a couple of “scratch” space areas for short-term data storage.
+In addition to these long-term storage offerings, all users have access to 1TB of scratch space.
 Scratch space tends to be faster than the long-term project space mentioned above, so you may see a reduction in the run time needed for your programs by using scratch space.
 You will also avoid taking up precious space in your home directory or project storage space by using scratch space.
 Some commonly use cases for scratch space are:

 - Temporary or intermediary files.
 Oftentimes programs will generate intermediary files which are only used while the program is running, and then not needed after the program completes.

 - Data downloaded from an external source.
 If you download data from another institute or from a web site that you don’t need to keep, you should download this data to scratch space to avoid taking up space elsewhere.

 - Files that are read multiple times.
 If you are using a data file this is being read from multiple times by your program, you may see a speedup by first copying that file to scratch space, and then having your program read from the file in scratch.

 We call our scratch space on JHPCE “fastscratch”.
 The fastscratch array provides 22TB of space that is built on faster SSD drives, vs traditional hard drives used for project space and home directories.
 All users have a 1TB quota for scratch space, and data older than 30 days is purged from scratch space.
 More details on using fastscratch can be found at https://jhpce.jhu.edu/knowledge-base/fastscratch-space-on-jhpce/